-• For a preinstalled wireless module, there is a label located on the computer base cover as shown in the following illustration.
-This label identifies the actual FCC ID and IC certification number for the wireless module installed by Lenovo.
+For a preinstalled wireless module, this label identifies the actual FCC ID and IC certification number for the wireless module installed by Lenovo.

 Note: Do not remove or replace a preinstalled wireless module by yourself.
-For module replacement, you must contact Lenovo service first.
+For replacement, you must contact Lenovo service first.
 Lenovo is not responsible for any damage caused by unauthorized replacement.

-• For a user-replaceable wireless WAN module, there is a label located under the battery directing you to the actual FCC ID and IC certification number.
+For a user-installable wireless module, this label directs you to consult this user guide for the actual FCC ID and IC certification number.